timmak/arc-docs/src/md/en/aws/intro-concepts.md

 - Delivery isolated from deployment
 - Extensible and flexibile systems

 We'll revisit these.
-But first lets better understand the problems that need solving.
+First lets better understand the problems `architect` aims to solve.

 ## New Tech for New Problems

-With the cloud function benefits comes new and unique problems.
+With all the benefits of cloud functions comes new and unique problems.

 - Configuration tooling was designed for the last generation of metaphors (and lags behind the releases of new functionality)
 - AWS is massive and overwhelming with many similar, but not the same, products